Gentux/imap-cli/README.md

 There is NO WARRANTY, to the extent permitted by law.
 ```

+## Configuration ##

+The file `config-example.ini` show you available parameters and their default value when they have one.

+You can also find in this file some comment describing all possibilities about each parameters.

 ## Further documentation ##

 Full documentation available at [LogiCalc](http://logicalc.gentux.io/documentation)